vincentmullers/R-Modules/Module 4 Machine Learning for Time-Series/README.txt

 Which one is better to use?
 This depends on the level of noise.
 If your point cloud is almost a perfect circle (noise is very small) then non-parametric is better since with each new side approximates a circle better and better.
 But, if there is a lot of noise then adding sides will only model that noise and you would be better off sticking with 4 sides (rectangle), so parametric model would be better in a noisy case.
 "

-Let's have a look at some Machine Learning methods to Time-Series!
+Let's have a look at a Machine Learning framework to Time-Series!